Information extracted from UL website.

 How can I identify UL certified product?

-“C” standard for certified for Canada and “US” for United States.
+The small “C” in the UL certification icon stands for certified for Canada and the small “US” stands for certified for the United States.

 What is an LED Luminaire Retrofit Kit?